omidarmat/onLearn/c.md

 Remember that whenever you pass a data using its variable to a function, what the function receives is **not the data itself, but it is a copy of the data**.
 So if you modify the data in the function, the original data will still remain untouched.
 In other words, in C, paramteres are passed to functions **by value**.
 It is as if the function now has a clone of the original data.

-In order to be able to modify the original struct instance in a function, you need a pointer to the struct.
+In order to be able to modify the original struct instance in a function, you need a pointer to the struct, or in other words, you need to pass it to function **by reference**.

 > Reminder: When you passed a variable to the `scanf` function, you could not pass the variable itself, you had to pass a pointer.
 That is because if you tell the `sacnf` function where the variable lives in memory, then the function will be able to update the data stored at that place in memory, which means it can update the variable.
 You can do the same with struct updates.